-Yes, our printables are normally saved as PDF files which require the free Adobe Reader software installed on your computer.
+Yes, our printables are usually saved as PDF files which require the free Adobe Reader software installed on your computer.
 Download Adobe Reader.

 Q: Can I edit the printable file?

-In order to allow all fonts and artwork to display correctly on your computer our PDF files are no longer editable.
+In order to allow all fonts and artwork to display correctly on your computer our PDF files, most of my printable files are no longer editable.

 Q: Can I share your printables?

 Of course!
-We love sharing — that’s why we shared the printables with you in the first place!
+I love sharing — that’s why I shared the printables with you in the first place!
 All the printables offered here on PagingSupermom.com are available for free non-commercial use.
 This means you can print them as many times as you need for your own family, friends, school, church, etc. With regard to premium printable templates purchased through the Supermom Co-op shop, these files should not be shared.
-It is fine to print and use or even to gift the prints, but you should not email the file to someone else since the original digital file is just for your own personal use.
+It is fine to print and use or even to gift the actual prints, but you should not email the file to someone else since the original digital file is just for your own, personal use.
 All of the Paging Supermom files are provided with a non-commercial license which means it is unacceptable to sell any of our printables or products made from the printables.
 Further we do not permit the reposting of our printables files at all.
-If you would like to share a free printable file please share the link to the page where it can be downloaded here on our blog.
-If you are aware of any website that is in violation of this policy we appreciate you emailing us at [email protected].
+If you would like to share a free printable file, please share the link to the page where it can be downloaded here on our blog.
+By sharing the link, you are helping to direct traffic to our blog, which allows me to keep my printables free!
+If you are aware of any website that is in violation of this policy we appreciate you emailing us at firstname.lastname@example.org.